by Adam Brown

-Does the clinic directly bill your insurer for you?
+Does the clinic participate in direct billing for insurance?
 Or do you have to manage that administrative burden on your own?
 Do the Physiotherapists work there full time, providing lots of options for appointment times?
 Or will you have to work around awkward and limited schedules.

 These may seem like small things but when you are attending multiple appointments the little things add up, and you don’t want to be managing unnecessary hassles when you should be focused on getting better!

 6. The Best Physiotherapy Clinic Reviews

 It is no secret that anyone can get a few good reviews, so good reviews alone do not mean much.
 However, a clinic that has been around for a long time and does not have a lot of good reviews may be cause for concern.
 Like with all reviews try to spot trends, positive or negative things that people consistently mention are more likely to be true.

 Lastly, look to see how the clinic owners respond to negative feedback.
 Do they respond at all, do they clearly take pride in their reputation?
 Nobody is perfect, but not bothering to respond to a patient’s poor experience is very telling of how the clinic is run.